What is Orthokeratology?

 Orthokeratology (Ortho-k) treatment is a method of preventing the progression of myopia (nearsightedness) in children.
 Prepare to leave behind any worries about your child’s worsening vision, as this tried-and-trusted treatment is a simple solution for preventing the progression of your child’s worsening vision.

 Myopia, or nearsightedness, is a vision condition in which people can see up close clearly but blurry far out.
 It occurs if the eyeball is too long or the cornea (clear front layer of the eye) is too curved.
 Due to this, the light entering the myopic eye is not focused correctly and distant objects look blurry.

 High levels of myopia may double the risk of serious ocular health problems such as retinal detachment, cataracts, and glaucoma, which can lead to vision loss and blindness later in life.
 Due to the potentially serious consequences of progressive myopia, it is imperative to step in early to slow down the progression of myopia and reduce the amount of myopia during the childhood and early adolescence of myopic children.

 Corneal Refractive Therapy (CRT), also called orthokeratology or ortho-k, is the therapeutic process of wearing oxygen-permeable hard contact lenses that gently reshape the cornea overnight to temporarily correct myopia (typically effective up to -6.00 diopter).
 Studies have shown that corneal reshaping may slow the progression of childhood myopia.

-New York Laser Vision provides Paragon CRT® Contact Lenses for the orth-k treatment, which were the first lenses of corneal reshaping design approved for overnight wear by the United States Food and Drug Administration (FDA) in 2002.
+New York Laser Vision provides Paragon CRT® Contact Lenses for the ortho-k treatment, which were the first lenses of corneal reshaping design approved for overnight wear by the United States Food and Drug Administration (FDA) in 2002.

 Who is a Good Candidate for ortho-k?